 The California Highway Patrol always increases their presence on highways during Memorial Day weekend, so you'd be prudent to keep your speed in check.

-Memorial Day weekend is also one of CalTrans' favorite times to work on road projects, which in some years has included closing the San Francisco Bay Bridge.
-Visit their website to check for road closures or call 800-427-7623.
+Memorial Day weekend is also one of CalTrans' favorite times to work on road projects, which in some years has included things as disruptive as closing the San Francisco Bay Bridge or a major Los Angeles freeway.
+Call 800-427-7623 or visit their website to check for road closures.